 As a graduate, you’ll be an innovative and creative thinker, and have the skills necessary to understand and build a very rewarding career bringing people's financial and personal goals to reality.

 Meet Caitlene Hillman, Griffith business student and AFR top 100 future leader.
 International opportunities during her degree have given her first-hand experience of current trends, ensuring she’s job ready for the future of business.

 Griffith University has been a leader in financial planning education for a long time, building a team of academics dedicated to this area.
-Industry professionals work with us to develop and deliver our financial planning courses, ensuring that when you graduate, you'll have the skills employers demand.
+Industry professionals work with us to develop and deliver our financial planning courses, ensuring that when you graduate, you'll have the skills to be job-ready and in demand.

 The Financial Adviser Standards and Ethics Authority (FASEA) has approved accreditation for Griffith Business School’s Financial Planning bridging courses and Graduate Diploma of Financial Planning (2014 to current) for existing advisers and career changers.
-FASEA accreditation for the Master of Financial Planning and Bachelor of Applied Financial Advice remains current.
 These are the minimum requirements for existing advisers to meet the new education standards.

 You can graduate with a degree accredited under the new standards set out by the Financial Planning Association of Australia and the Financial Planning Education Council.
 Griffith was the first university in Australia to receive this accreditation, giving you a competitive advantage in the job market.

 You’ll also meet the relevant RG146 compliance requirement of the Australian Securities and Investments Commission, and be eligible for membership of the Financial Planning Association of Australia’s Certified Financial Planner® Certification Program.